Society Fellowship Links

-The Society for the Humanities at Cornell University invites applications for residential fellowships from scholars and artists whose projects reflect on the 2024-25 theme of Silence.
+The Society for the Humanities at Cornell University invites applications for residential fellowships from scholars and artists whose projects reflect on the 2025-26 theme of Scale.
 Up to six fellows will be appointed.
 The fellowships are held for one year (August through July).
-Each Society Fellow will receive $60,000.
+Each Society Fellow will receive $62,000.

 The nature of this fellowship year is social and communal—fellows forge connections outside the classroom and the lecture hall by sharing meals following the weekly seminar and attending post-lecture receptions and other casual events throughout the year.
 Fellows live and work in Ithaca, NY, and are expected to be in their offices on campus frequently.
 All applicants for Society Fellowships should share in this commitment to creating a supportive and intellectually stimulating community.